Backcountry OA Trips (backpack camping in remote locations)

 - Beach Camping (Three trips: San Clemente, Doheny, and Crystal Cove State Beaches) – If you like long walks on the beach and are an avid shell collector, then you are going to love these trips.
 They are for anyone who wants to spend time in the warm California sun for a few days.
 We will spend our days exploring the local nature, playing in the tide pools, hiking around the California landscape, hanging out on the beach and getting to meet new people.
 Get ready to cook food together, play and listen to awesome music around the campfire, star gaze, participate in beach games and more.
 From doing beach crafts during the day to making gooey-gooey s’mores at night this fun packed trip is something you don’t want to miss!

-- Camp Pitzer (Two trips) Enjoy the best of summer camp activities on this trip.
+- Camp Pitzer (Two trips: one first year and one transfer specific) Enjoy the best of summer camp activities on this trip.
 Our days will be filled with archery, a high ropes course, day hikes, and enjoying loads of outdoor activities like basketball, volleyball, swimming, and canoeing – to name a few!
 Our nights will be spent roasting s’mores, sharing stories, watching movies, and sleeping in cozy wooden cabins (with showers!).
 Camp Pitzer is a perfect opportunity to relax and adventure in the natural beauty of California mountains.

 - Pedal the Pacific – Do you want to experience the beautiful central Pacific coast by bicycle?
 New and seasoned bicyclists can participate in this ride!
 This trip will take you to scenic spots along an almost entirely flat ride (with a few hills).
 You’ll ride near California surf towns, vineyards, rolling cliffs, and fields of flowers!
 On day one, the group will pedal 19 miles on mostly flat and downhill terrain along the Pacific Coast Highway to Hearst San Simeon State Park.
 On day two, travel 24 miles on moderately difficult hills to reach Morro Bay.
 This epic bike tour concludes with a ride on side streets through Pismo Beach.
 A U-Haul van will accompany the trip to carry all the gear.
 When the group isn’t biking, time will be filled with swimming, cooking, and playing games.
 You are welcome to bring your own bike and helmet, or we will offer bikes and helmets.